mobarski/yamja/README.md

 ## Features

-- Load and merge YAML configuration files
+- Load YAML configuration files
 - Use Jinja2 templates within your configuration
 - Support for nested configuration lookups using dot notation
+- Support for environmental variables overriding lookups
 - Support for jinja2 macros

 ## Installation